Last Updated on February 19, 2022

 Minn Kota Ultrex

-The same company owns Minn Kota as Humminbird fish finders, so the Utrex syncs with the One-Boat Network, meaning you can control your trolling motor from your Humminbird electronics.
+The same company owns Minn Kota and Humminbird fish finders, so the Utrex syncs with the One-Boat Network, meaning you can control your trolling motor from your Humminbird electronics.

 If you own Humminbird electronics or a Minn Kota Talon shallow-water anchor, then the Minn Kota Ultrex will be your logical purchase for a trolling motor.